 #5) Test end to end Insurance Application:

-You need to validate the below points while testing any insurance application:
+You need to validate the following points while testing any insurance application:

 - Quote gets generated and the customer accepts those quotes.

-- Policy Number is generated with an appropriate plan in it.
+- Policy Number is generated with the appropriate plan in it.

-- All personal details and policy details are updated in the Policy Admin System.
+- All personal and policy details have been updated in the Policy Admin System.